 Follow the Attendance Awareness Campaign on Facebook and @AttendanceWorks on Twitter.
-We’ll be sharing updates the month of September!
+We’ll be sharing updates from April through the month of September!
 Use the hashtag #schooleveryday.

 - Share your stories.
-If you’ve continued your work beyond September, let us know what you’re doing.
-You can e-mail stories, photos and examples of your work to Lauren Gentile at: email@example.com.
+Let us know what you’ve been doing or plan to do.
+You can e-mail stories, photos and examples of your work to Lauren Gentile at: firstname.lastname@example.org.
 We’ll be posting information and materials on our Community Highlights page.

 - Show your support by downloading a badge and attaching it to your email signature, your Facebook posts, your organization’s website… anywhere you want!

 - Tell people about how important it is for kids to attend school every day – talk about it,write about it, Tweet about it… you get the point!
 Use our Key Messages handout as well as this copy-and-pastable Attendance Awareness Month social media posts.